What is Sophrology?

 As a current student in the process of becoming a certified Sophrology Practitioner

-I am currently seeking for individuals interested in taking part in group practices as well as individual with specific challenges / goals interested in taking part in individual sessions.
+I am currently seeking for individuals interested in taking part in group practices as well as individual sessions with specific challenges / goals.

 Both options are within a case study format, over a period of several weeks